 He said, "I was so unhappy, I went to see a counsellor at the Sally Ann, and she couldn't find any reason why I was so unhappy.
 She said that if I was unhappy and didn't know why, that meant I had been sexually abused.
 I told her that I didn't think I had been sexually abused, but she insisted that I must've been.
 There was no other reason why would be so unhappy."

 I asked, "and what happened next?".

 She said, "I didn't feel comfortable with that first counsellor, so I went to the local office of Rape Crisis.
 The counsellor I saw there also told me that I had been sexually abused.
 But I have actually no memory of it.
 I didn't go back to her either. "

 Phantom sexual abuse

-Families were broken up, lives were ruined, innocent men went to jail, the whole thing developed until it got to such a ridiculous level at the whole thing was seen for what it was.
+Families were broken up, lives were ruined, innocent men went to jail, the whole thing developed until it got to such a ridiculous level that the whole thing was seen for what it was.
 A type of mass hysteria.
 And here it is, alive and well in my area, years after I thought it had all been put away and forgotten about.